sbgn/sbgn/docs/about2.md

 For reporting issues, suggesting enhancements or requesting features please use the [list of SBGN-related projects](https://github.com/sbgn) and the corresponding issue trackers.
 For example for the Process Description Specification: [github.com/sbgn/process-descriptions/issues](https://github.com/sbgn/process-descriptions/issues).
 For the website: [github.com/sbgn/sbgn/issues](https://github.com/sbgn/sbgn/issues).

-For general discussions about SBGN please join the [sbgn-discuss mailing list](https://groups.google.com/forum/#!forum/sbgn-discuss) and bring up your topic there.
-For specific questions about this website, workshops or other SBGN resource management topics please send a message to the [sbgn-editors mailing list](mailto:sbgn-editors@googlegroups.com).
-For tool-specific questions please contact the [SBGN Team](mailto:sbgn-team@googlegroups.com).
+For general discussions about SBGN, please join the [sbgn-discuss mailing list](https://groups.google.com/forum/#!forum/sbgn-discuss) and bring up your topic there.
+For specific questions about this website, workshops or other SBGN resource management topics, please send a message to the [sbgn-editors mailing list](mailto:sbgn-editors@googlegroups.com).
+For tool-specific questions, please contact the [SBGN Team](mailto:sbgn-team@googlegroups.com).
 [SBGN meetings and workshops](events) provide the best environment for learning about the process and for getting involved.

 ## SBGN Editors